narcisolobo/wos-pb-web-fun/19-sql-exercise/README.md

 ## Getting Started

-1. **Create the Database**
+1. **Create and Seed the Database**
    In MySQL Workbench, go to `File > Open SQL Script...` and open the `vinyl-countdown.sql` file.
-Execute the file to create the database and tables.
+Execute the file to create the database and tables and seed with data.

-2. **Seed the Database**
-    In MySQL Workbench, go to `File > Open SQL Script...` and open the `seed.sql` file.
-Execute the file to seed the database with collectors, records, and ratings.

 ## Exercise Tasks